Attems: History

 Meanwhile, the Upper castle of Attimis fell into ruin, and the same faith overtook the lower one not much after (1484) due to widespread utilisation of bombard cannons.
 In light of such the Attems built at the base of the hill a fortified manor which the Italian branch of the family resided in until 1944 when it was burnt down by the Nazifascist regime.

 After the conquest of Friuli by the Republic of Venice and the incorporation into the Domini di Terraferma by 1433, a part of the family remained in Attimis while Frederick of Attems (1447–1521) moved to Gorizia (Görz), where in 1473 he became chancellor to the last Count Leonhard.
-When the latters comital line became extinct in 1500, he was confirmed in that office (Count) by the Habsburg emperor Maximilian I and in 1506 even was appointed governor of the Gorizia on behalf of the Inner Austrian archdukes.
+When the latter's comital line became extinct in 1500, he was confirmed in that office (Count) by the Habsburg emperor Maximilian I and in 1506 even was appointed governor of the Gorizia on behalf of the Inner Austrian archdukes.

 Frederick's heirs split into the cadet branches of Heiligenkreuz and Petzenstein.
 Since then, the Attems family played an important role in the Habsburg monarchy; both lines were elevated to the rank of Freiherren (Barons) in 1605 and given the title of Reichsgrafen (Counts of the Holy Roman Empire) in 1630 (Heiligenkreuz) and 1653 (Petzenstein).

-Notable member was Karl Michael von Attems, born in Gorizia on the first of July 1711, was a canon in the Cathedral of Basilea, apostolic vicariate for the area of the empire belonging to the Patriarchate of Aquileia.
-On 24 August 1750 he was sacredly nominated Bishop of Pergamo.
+A notable member was Karl Michael von Attems, born in Gorizia on 1 July 1711 He was a canon in the Cathedral of Basel, and in 1750 was named apostolic vicar for the area of the empire belonging to the Patriarchate of Aquileia, for which post, on 24 August 1750, he was named titular Bishop of Pergamum.
 On 24 April 1752 he was nominated first archbishop of the new Roman Catholic Archdiocese of Gorizia.
-In 1766 he was nominated Prince of the Holy Roman Empire.
+In 1766 he was named Prince of the Holy Roman Empire by Maria Theresa and Joseph II.

 In the Baroque period, the House of Attems was the richest and most influential noble family in the Duchy of Styria.
 In 1702 Count Ignaz Maria ordered the construction of Palais Attems in Graz, which became home of his extensive art collections; it is today part of the Graz Historic Centre World Heritage Site.
 In 1861, the heads of the Heiligenkreuz branch were also appointed hereditary members of the Austrian House of Lords.